 Li, ZC Rubber: SmartWay verification is more like a passport to enter the market because of the government regulation, but not the real demand from the end users.
 We prefer to keep the balance between the fuel efficiency and mileage.
 We still believe mileage, instead of fuel efficiency, brings more value to the end user.

-Joy Kopcha is senior editor and digital projects editor for Modern Tire Dealer, a Bobit Business Media publication where this report originally appeared.
+Joy Kopcha is senior editor and digital projects editor for Modern Tire Dealer, which was a Bobit publication where this report originally appeared.

 Originally posted on Trucking Info